simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_26_sentinel_policy_as_code.md

 **🎉 Module 26: Sentinel and Policy as Code is now complete and ready for deployment!**

 This module provides the essential knowledge and practical skills needed to implement automated governance, security, and compliance controls using HashiCorp Sentinel, enabling organizations to enforce consistent policies across their infrastructure as code workflows.

+---

+## 🎓 **Course Completion**

+**Congratulations!** You have successfully completed the comprehensive Terraform Training Program!

+### 🏆 **What You've Accomplished**
+- ✅ **26 Complete Modules** covering Infrastructure as Code fundamentals through advanced enterprise patterns
+- ✅ **Hands-on Labs** with real-world scenarios and practical implementations
+- ✅ **Production-Ready Skills** for managing infrastructure at scale
+- ✅ **Enterprise Governance** knowledge including policy as code and compliance
+- ✅ **Cloud Expertise** across multiple providers and deployment patterns

+### 🚀 **You're Now Ready To**
+- Architect and implement enterprise-grade infrastructure as code solutions
+- Lead infrastructure automation initiatives in your organization
+- Implement governance, security, and compliance controls
+- Mentor other team members in Terraform best practices
+- Contribute to the broader Terraform and infrastructure automation community

+**Well done on this significant achievement in your infrastructure automation journey!**